UBECarduino/RFID/README.md

-# RFID library for Arduino
+# RFID code for Arduino

 1.PN532 folder and PN532_HSU folder are Arduino libraries for PN532.